vtunr/VTunit/README.md

 # VTunit

-This is a unit test/mock framework based on Unity and fff, aimed for embedded developer.
+This is a unit test/mock framework based on Unity and fff, aimed for embedded developers.
-All command can be done over docker, and this the main way of working.

 # Installation

-Clone this repository with in the folder you want your unit test :
+Clone this repository within the folder you want your unit test :

 * `cd my_unit_test_folder`
 * `git clone --recursive https://github.com/vtunr/VTunit.git vtunit`

+If it's already in a git repository, you can add it as submodule :
+* `git submodule add https://github.com/vtunr/VTunit.git {my_unit_test_folder}/vtunit`

 ## Package to install (if you choose local build)